MYTHLANDE TALESThis was one of the first Mythlande stories I wrote. It is when I began figuring out the actual size and scope of the Six Realm.

 This woman had been through tragedies no living person should have to endure, but she then did things to others that made her own pains seem trivial.
 She was a beast.
 A pitiless creature that ate the heart out of a living child and did not regret doing so.

 The man removed all evidence that he had been there.
 Kry turned and opened a Thre'sh to the fire pit—the two were still sitting there.
-The bounty hunter did not stop to chat, he obliterated them into a million pieces of cinder, then burned that into ash.
-There was no compassion, he used violence to destroy a plague that was all.
-Kry carefully removed all traces of the brutality around him, when satisfied there were no clues left behind, he exited the planet to go to a secure location.
+The bounty hunter did not stop to chat; he obliterated them into a million cinder pieces, then burned it into ash.
+There was no compassion; he used violence to destroy a plague; that was all.
+Kry carefully removed all traces of the brutality around him; when satisfied there were no clues left behind, he exited the planet to go to a secure location.
 Kry needed to talk to someone he trusted.
-He now knew his own CodeXin group was compromised by this secret Death Society and her foul memories exposed three from this secret cult.
+He now knew his own CodeXin group was compromised by this secret Death Society, and her foul memories exposed three from this secret cult.
 Two high-ranking members of his own CodeXin and someone in the High House of the ArQai Royalty was involved in this sadistic cult called the Chyrpa.

 The Bounty Hunter would forgo collecting any reward and just state that he took another contract.
 Kry could not let anyone know he had seen or had ever interacted with these vicious killers.

 The traitors in his CodeXin would pay a considerable price for their treason against humanity.
 Kry would make them regret every breath they stole from others.
 The hunter knew he needed help with the ArQai Royal; it was not his place to exact revenge there.
 This ArQai was well positioned in the ArQaix ruling class.
 The bounty hunter needed counsel; he needed an old comrade, the ArQai Inspector, named Odz.

 The Circolian Ring—E’arth, O'ctal: Feshena District